u-blox/ubxlib/README.md

-¦   ¦   +---src                    containing public headers, a source directory with ¦   ¦   +---test                   the implementation and a test directory with the tests ¦   +---sock                   <-- the sockets API for cell, Wifi (and in the future BLE) ¦   +---security               <-- common API for u-blox security ¦   +---short_range            <-- internal API used by the BLE and Wifi APIs (see below) ¦   +---at_client              <-- internal API used by the BLE, cell and Wifi APIs ¦   +---error                  <-- u_error_common.h: error codes common across APIs
+¦   ¦   +---src                    containing public headers, a source directory with ¦   ¦   +---test                   the implementation and a test directory with the tests ¦   +---sock                   <-- the sockets API for cell, Wifi (and in the future BLE) ¦   +---security               <-- common API for u-blox security and TLS security/credential storage ¦   +---mqtt_client            <-- common MQTT client API for cell (and in the future Wifi) ¦   +---short_range            <-- internal API used by the BLE and Wifi APIs (see below) ¦   +---at_client              <-- internal API used by the BLE, cell and Wifi APIs ¦   +---error                  <-- u_error_common.h: error codes common across APIs